Erda, Utah: Geography and history

 Erda is located just south Stansbury Park, west of SR-36, and north of the county seat of Tooele.
 When it was still listed as a CDP, the United States Census Bureau reported its total area as 22.5 sqmi, all land.
 The community has been known in the past by the names Bates and Batesville.

 Demographics

+The United States Census Bureau listed Erda as a census designated place until 2023 when it was redesignated a city after incorporation.